The rise of page builders

 The advantage of this is, it’s actually much quicker and easier to update your website.
 Since you are only updating the content of your website such as text or images, etc., it’s a lot easier to use as there are fewer options to contend with.

 But you don’t get the freedom you do with a page builder.
 You can’t just add what you want wherever you want it.
 You can only add elements that have been built to fit the design of your website.
-The upside is you can’t mess up the layout of your site either.
+The upside is everything remains on-brand, and you can’t mess up the layout of your site.

 So should I use a page builder or get a custom website?